Optimising top-quark threshold scan at CLIC using genetic algorithm: Conclusions

 Complementary fit and optimisation procedures have been developed for the top-quark threshold scan analysis at CLIC.
 The new fit procedure is more flexible that the one used in the previous study~\cite{clic-top} and allows to include all relevant model parameters as well as additional constraints on model parameters, coming eg. from earlier measurement, and constraints on data normalisation.
 For the baseline scan scenario assumed at CLIC, with 100\,fb$^{-1}$ of integrated data luminosity, top quark mass can be measured with uncertainty of 32\,MeV assuming the current uncertainty of the strong coupling constant, relative uncertainty of the Yukawa coupling of 0.1 and the background normalisation to be better than 2\%.
 At the same time, cross section contribution from the top Yukawa coupling can be confirmed with statistical significance higher that $5\sigma$.
 To improve the mass determination precision to below 25\,MeV the strong coupling constant would need to be known with uncertainty below 0.0003.

 Optimisation procedure based on non dominated sorting genetic algorithm II has been applied to the top-quark pair-production threshold scan.
 Each measurement scenario (set of energy points with total equally distributed luminosity of 100 fb\,$^{-1}$) is considered a genotype and results of the fit procedure constitute a phenotype.
 Implementation of the genetic evolution, starting from the baseline scenario, includes random mutations: mixing of parent genotypes, possibility to drop or gain a new (random) chromosome (scan point).
 Stable optimisation results are obtained for population size of 2000 and number of generation of 30.
-Using single and multi objective optimisation, it was shown that optimisation procedure can reduce the mass uncertainty by up to 30\%.
+Using single and multi objective optimisation, it was shown that optimisation procedure can reduce the mass uncertainty by up to 20\%.
 With the proposed procedure, reduction of the mass uncertainty from the top threshold scan fit should be possible, corresponding to about a factor of 2 increase in the integrated luminosity.
 For the optimised running scenario statistical uncertainty on the top-quark mass of 20\,MeV can be reached at CLIC with 250\,fb$^{-1}$.
+Scan optimisation results also in the reduced sensitivity to the renormalisation scale variations.